 The Rise of Global Standards

 The push for global standards has led to many industries and organizations advocating for the universal use of the metric system.
-This includes transportation, where consistent speed measurements are essential for safety and efficiency.
+Also, this includes transportation, where consistent speed measurements are essential for safety and efficiency.
 Many international organizations encourage countries still using imperial units to transition to the metric system to align with global practices.

 Technology and Speed Measurement